Development Planning Directorate

 - Environmental Permitting of Waste Electric and Electronic Equipment

-The Environmental Assessment Unit (Unit B) coordinates the EPD's assessment of development projects and the EPD's role on related matters.
-In particular, the unit manages: the EIA and Appropriate Assessment processes and other technical assessment of environmentally-relevant development proposals at screening and post-validation stages.
-Among other related functions, the unit is also EPD's primary liaison with the Planning Directorate.
-The Unit also coordinates MEPA's function as a statutory consultee in the Strategic Environmental Assessment process, advising plan proponents on environmental issues at the screening and scoping stages of the process, and coordinating comments on environmental reports and draft plans or programmes.
+The Environmental Assessment Unit (Unit B) coordinates the Environment Protection Directorate's assessment of development projects and the EPD's role on related matters.
+In particular, the unit manages: the technical assessment of environmentally-relevant proposals at screening and post-validation stages as well as the Environmental Impact Assessment (EIA) and Habitats Directive Assessment (Appropriate Assessment) processes.
+Among other related functions, the unit is also the EPD's primary liaison with the Planning Directorate.
+The Unit also coordinates MEPA's function as a statutory consultee in the Strategic Environmental Assessment process, advising plan proponents and the SEA authorities on environmental issues at the screening and scoping stages of the process, and coordinating comments on environmental reports and draft plans or programmes.
 The Environmental Assessment Unit also represents environmental interests in planning-related fora and in the formulation of environmentally-relevant legislation, policy and operating procedures.
-The unit is also responsible for coordinating the permitting mechanisms relating to works that affect trees and rubble walls.
+The unit is also responsible for environmental permitting in relation to works that affect trees and rubble walls.

 The Ecosystems Management Unit (Unit C), coordinates activities, policy and strategies related to MEPA's response in the areas of ecosystems management, nature protection, GMOs and biosafety.
 This includes, amongst others, issues related to the EC Habitats Directive and the Natura 2000 Network of Protected Areas, the EC Marine Strategy Framework Directive (MSFD), the National Biodiversity Strategy and Action Plan (NBSAP), terrestrial and marine protected areas, habitat and species protection and management, nature permitting applications and processes (including CITES) and the implementation and follow-up of EU-funded projects related to biodiversity and nature protection.